CVC-FTC/CVC-FTC.github.io/README.md

 # CVC-FTC.gitbub.io
-this should be our website...
-I hope that this works
+this is the repository that runs our website you can find it at https://cvc-ftc.github.io/CVC-FTC.gitbub.io/